 Before Texas Hold’em took over the United States, Seven Card Stud Poker was pretty much the norm.
-While there aren’t as many opportunities to play the game today, you can still find it featured at all the most popular card rooms in America, both land-based and online.
+While there aren’t as many opportunities to play the game today, you can still find it featured in all the most popular card rooms in America, both land-based and online.

 As the USA is legalizing its online poker with renewed pace, there are more opportunities to corner 7-card Stud Poker and give it your best shot to outplay the competition.
 Yet, any ambition you may have of becoming the Daniel Negreanu of Seven Card Stud will have to be paired with a good strategy.